Autodesk Softimage: ICE Interactive Creative Environment

 ICE represents Softimage functionality using a collection of nodes, each with its own specific capabilities.
 Users can connect nodes together, visually representing the data flow, to create powerful tools and effects.
-Softimage ships with several hundred nodes; among them are both low level nodes, such as Multiply or Boolean, as well as a number of high level nodes called compounds.
+Softimage ships with several hundred nodes; among them are both low-level nodes, such as Multiply or Boolean, as well as a number of high-level nodes called compounds.
 Compounds serve as "wrapper nodes" to collapse ICE graphs into a single node.
 Softimage allows users to add custom compounds to its main menu system for easy reusability.

 The screenshot on the right shows an example of a simple geometry deformation ICE graph.
 In a practical scenario, one would collapse the graph into a compound and expose important parameters, for instance the deformation intensity.
 After adding the tool to the user interface it can easily be applied to other objects.
 Compounds can also be shared between installations because their entire functionality is stored in XML files.

 The graph-based approach of ICE allows for the creation of effects previously attainable only through the use of scripting and/or compiled code.
 Due to its visual nature and interactivity, it is very accessible for users with no programming experience.
 Many free and commercial ICE tools have been made available by users and 3rd party developers.
 Softimage contains an ICE-based fluid and physics simulator called Lagoa as well as an ICE-based version of the Syflex cloth simulator.

 Industry usage

-Softimage was primarily used in the film, video game and advertising industries as a tool to generate digital characters, environments and visual effects.
+Softimage XSI (and its predecessor Softimage 3D) was primarily used in the film, video game and advertising industries as a tool to generate digital characters, environments and visual effects.
 Examples of films and other media made with the help of Softimage are Jurassic Park, Thor, Predators, District 9, White House Down, Yakuza, and Elysium.